 Breakups are one of the more difficult emotional situations we face in life, and as a result a certain degree of emotional pain is unavoidable.
-But there are also ways to move on from a breakup quickly and with the least amount of heartbreak, and these are what I’m going to discuss in this article.

 First 48 Hours: Accept Reality

 The first couple of days after your breakup aren’t going to be much fun.
 Unfortunately, there’s no way to avoid the heartache you’ll experience in the immediate aftermath of the breakup.

 That said, there are a few ways to help yourself get through these difficult days, and the process begins with accepting the reality of your situation.